margaretstorey/cscwuvic2018/schedule.md

 *Weeks 12 and 13, July 26th:* Project Final Presentations in-class (5 minute videos)
   * Agenda for July 26th:
-     * "Why Google Wave did not succeed, but Slack and GitHub did" presented by Peggy Storey (If time!)
+     * "Why Google Wave did not succeed, but Slack and GitHub did" presented by Peggy Storey
+     * Break
      * Project videos showcase (5 mins per team)
+  * Note:  there will be no class on August 2nd.
+Please use that time to meet as a group and to finalize your group project reports.
   * Project final reports are due by August 3rd (by end of day)